Bart Township, Pennsylvania: Modern history

 On October 2, 2006, a lone gunman, identified as Charles Carl Roberts IV, shot ten Amish schoolgirls, killing five of them, in an attack on West Nickel Mines Parochial School, an Amish one-room school in Nickel Mines, Bart Township.
 Roberts then shot and killed himself as police responded.

 Geography

-According to the U.S. Census Bureau, the township has a total area of 16.2 sqmi, all of it land.
+According to the U.S. Census Bureau, the township has a total area of 16.2 sqmi, all land.
 It includes the communities of Nickel Mines, Georgetown (Bart P.O.), Mount Pleasant, Green Tree, Ninepoints, and Bartville.